DishanSamuel/DishanSamuel/README.md

 A Simple bash tool which detects unwanted services in a linux system and quits them

-[Include any other projects you want to highlight in this format.]
 🛠️ Technologies & Tools

     Languages: golang, python, bash